TIC3001/Toolbox/REST-MongoDB.md

 ### 1. Fork and clone the starter repository

-We have created a starter repository for this guide [here](https://github.com/CS3219-AY2324S1/SE-Toolbox-REST-API-MongoDB.git).
+We have created a starter repository for this guide [here](https://github.com/TIC3001/Toolbox-REST-SampleCode.git).
 This starter repository contains the code for the frontend of the application.

 Fork this starter repository to your own Github account, then open your terminal and clone the forked repository into a directory of your choice.

 ```
 // navigate to directory of your choice
 cd <path to directory of your choice>
+NOTE: in this example we will use the director to be Toolbox-REST-SampleCode

 // clone the starter repository
-git clone https://github.com/<your github username>/SE-Toolbox-REST-API-MongoDB.git
+git clone https://github.com/<your github username>/Toolbox-REST-SampleCode.git
 ```

 ### 2. Install the required dependencies